Skip to content

 J["`**📁 dist/vendor**`"];

-Finally the content of the static directory will be copied into the dist directory and all possible favicon formats will be created from the configuration files in the manifest directory 2.
-All HTML files are injected with a reference to the JavaScript and CSS bundle.
+Finally, the contents of the static directory will be copied to the dist directory, and all possible favicon formats will be generated from the configuration files in the manifest directory 2.
+A reference to the JavaScript and CSS bundle will be injected into all HTML files.

 graph TB